NEW 2025 Dates Added for Professional Development Programs

 Creative Pathways

-If you don’t have film experience, any work experience that shows you have stamina, a strong work ethic, service orientation, and most importantly, excellent soft skills (attitude, team-orientation, people skills, dependability) would make a great fit for the motion picture industry.
-For work on set, having access to a reliable vehicle and mode of transportation at all times and a drivers license is an important bonus, as you may be working long hours in far-flung places not easily accessible by transit.
+If you don’t have film experience, any paid or volunteer experience that shows you have stamina, a strong work ethic, service orientation and excellent soft skills (attitude, team player, people skills, and dependability) make a great fit for the motion picture industry.
+Taking motion picture courses like the Motion Picture Industry Orientation Course (MPIO) can provide a helpful introduction to the industry.

-There is a lot to understand in the world of motion picture production so stay positive, alert and humble, be patient and curious, listen carefully and ask questions if you don’t understand how or why you are doing something.
+There is a lot to understand in the world of motion picture production so stay positive, alert and humble, be patient and curious, and listen carefully.
 There’s no such thing as a silly question when you’re starting out, particularly when it comes to working safely.
-For a comprehensive introduction to the motion picture industry, the Motion Picture Industry Orientation Course (MPIO) is a recommended and required courses for permittee or membership status with the majority of the unions and guilds in B.C.

-Entry-level work in physical production usually begins as Production Assistant (PA) in the locations department or the production office though with how large this industry is, there are varying pathways into other entry level positions on set as well.
+Entry-level work in physical production usually begins as a Production Assistant (PA) in the Locations department or the Production Office though with how large this industry is.
 The Directors Guild of Canada, BC Chapter (DGC BC) is a key entry point for those looking to enter the workforce as a Production Assistant.
-Learn more about their Permittee Logbook Holder Program and access posts to help your career as a PA including Getting Started in the Industry and Your First Day on Set.
+Learn more about their Permittee Logbook Holder Program and get important information including Getting Started in the Industry and Your First Day on Set.

 Finding Production Work & Building Experience

-To find work on set, look for possible opportunities in commercials, corporate videos, digital content, music videos, independent films, short films and student films.
+To find work on set look for opportunities in commercials, corporate videos, digital content, music videos, independent films, short films, short film competitions, and student films.

-Volunteer work is invaluable when you don’t have work experience, as it helps build your resume and provides important contacts that may lead to paid work in the future.
-When job hunting and volunteering, it is important to understand what you are agreeing to, what your expected duties will be and who you will be working with.
-Whether you are working on set or in studio, get to know as much as you can about your role and the impact of production in order to be a positive representative for both production and crew.
+Volunteer work can be invaluable when you don’t have work experience to build your resume and make important contacts that may lead to paid work.
+When job hunting and volunteering, it is important to understand what you are agreeing to, what your duties will be, and who you will be working with.
+Get to know as much as you can about your role and the impact of production to be a positive representative for both production and crew.

 In Production Lists